bethesdamd/ngram/README.md

 ngram
 =====

-Simple approach to creating ngrams in Ruby
+Simple approach to creating ngrams in Ruby.

+test